thestackcollective/curriculum-site/module4/projects/index.md

 title: Module 4 - Projects
 ---

-The following projects will be assigned and their completion is required to graduate from Turing.
+The following projects will be assigned and their completion is required to graduate from TheStackCollective.
 ## Technical Projects

 - Weeks 1-4 (Group): [Capstone Project](./capstone/)